-There’s a lot of information about questions to ask prospective SEO providers to ensure that they’re an ethical and capable provider, but I’ve only recently noticed how little information there is regarding people that are currently engaged in business with providers.
+There’s a lot of information about questions to ask a prospective SEO provider to ensure that they’re ethical and capable.
+But, I’ve only recently noticed how little information there is regarding people that are currently engaged in business with providers.

-With each increasingly intelligent algorithm update, Google is able to steadily “shake off” more and more of the poor quality work that many SEO agencies employ.
-Unfortunately the average business owner has no clue of knowing if their site may be on the chopping block, or that such a problem could even exist.
+With each increasingly intelligent algorithm update, Google is able to steadily “shake off” more and more of the poor quality work that many SEO agencies implement.
+Unfortunately, the average business owner has no clue if their site may be on the chopping block, or that such a problem could even exist.
 With this in mind, if you are a business owner that uses an SEO company to help promote your business, these are questions that you need to ask your provider…ASAP.

 This will stop an agency in their tracks.
 If they’re not familiar enough with your campaign to tell you this answer off the top of their head, something’s wrong.
 Anyone can tell you what they’re going to do, but not everyone can tell you the extent of what they’ve already done and why.
-A good answer would sound something like this:
+The right answer would sound something like this:

 An answer like this shows the provider is well prepared and has an actionable plan to help you accomplish your goals.

 The answer to this question will say a lot about a provider.
-A good answer would be something like this:
+The right answer would be something like this:

 This type of answer shows competence, plain and simple.
-It’s ok to not have stellar results after only 6 months, but if a campaign is producing stagnant results, or none at all, it may be time for a change in providers.
+It’s ok to have less than stellar results after only six months.
+But, if a campaign is producing stagnant results or none at all, it may be time for a change in providers.

 Don’t get this confused with #1 or #2.
-This question asks the provider to explain how the methods that they are using directly impact the goals that the client wants to see accomplished.
-This is where the provider will show their “customer support” abilities, and understanding of their own actions.
+This question asks the provider to explain how the methods that they are using directly impact the goals that the client wants to see accomplished; this is where the provider will show their “customer support” abilities and understanding of their actions.
 It essentially represents the ability to explain the point A to point B concept as it relates to the particular campaign.

 While not every SEO provider will be doing CRO, the idea is no different than explaining to a client that building backlinks to a site will increase rank in the search engines, and in turn, should increase organic traffic.

-An example of a good answer would be something along these lines:
+An example of a right answer would be something along these lines:

-Not every campaign will need a hardcore content strategy, but most providers I’ve found will insist on creating content, even if they don’t leverage it for any other purpose other than publishing a piece of content.
-This is far from a strategy.
+Not every campaign will need a hardcore content strategy, but most providers I’ve found will insist on creating content, even if they don’t leverage it for any other purpose other than publishing a piece of material; this is far from a strategy.
 A solid answer about content strategy will sound something like: